Project-HAMi/HAMi/README.md

 ### Upgrade

 To Upgrade the k8s-vgpu to the latest version, all you need to do is restart the chart.
-The latest will be downloaded automatically.
+The latest version will be downloaded automatically.

 ```
 $ helm uninstall vgpu -n kube-system